Decisiveness for countable MDPs and insights for NPLCSs and POMDPs: Introduction

-Similarly to the purely probabilistic case, one can either opt for \emph{ad hoc} model checking algorithms for classes of infinite-state MDPs, or derive generic results under appropriate assumptions.
+Similarly to the case of Markov chains, when considering infinite systems, one can either opt for \emph{ad hoc} model-checking algorithms for classes of infinite-state MDPs, or derive generic results under appropriate assumptions.
 In the first scenario, one can mention MDPs which are generated by lossy channel systems~\cite{ABRS05,BBS-acmtocl07}, with nondeterministic action choices and probabilistic message losses.
-Up to our knowledge, only qualitative verification algorithms~--based on the finite-attractor property--~have been developed.
-In particular, the existence of a scheduler that ensures a reachability property with probability~$1$ (resp. with positive probability) is decidable~\cite{BBS-acmtocl07}.
-However, the existence of a scheduler ensuring a B\"uchi objective with positive probability is undecidable~\cite{ABRS05}.
-As for the second direction, general denumerable MDPs have been considered recently, with the aim of identifying the memory requirements for optimal (or $\epsilon$-optimal) schedulers~\cite{KMSW17,KMST19}.
-Up to our knowledge, there are however no generic approaches to provide quantitative model checking algorithms.
+Up to our knowledge, only qualitative verification algorithms---based on the finite-attractor property---have been developed.
+In particular, the existence of a scheduler that ensures a reachability objective with probability~$1$ (or with positive probability) is decidable for lossy channel systems~\cite{BBS-acmtocl07}; however, the existence of a scheduler ensuring a B\"uchi objective with positive probability is undecidable~\cite{ABRS05}.
+More generally, there are also examples of \emph{games} on infinite arenas with underlying tractable model for which decidability results exist: recursive concurrent stochastic games~\cite{BBKO11,EYlmcs08}, one-counter stochastic games~\cite{BBEfsttcs10,BBEKicalp11} or lossy channel systems~\cite{BS-qapl13,ACMSlmcs14}.
+In the second scenario, general countable MDPs have been considered with the aim of characterising the value function for various quantitative objectives~\cite{Put94} or identifying the resources (memory requirements, randomness) needed by optimal or $\epsilon$-optimal schedulers~\cite{Orn69,Put94,KMSTW20}.
+Up to our knowledge, there are however no generic approaches to provide quantitative model-checking algorithms.
 This is the purpose of this paper.

-\paragraph{Stochastic games.} MDPs can be seen as a particular case of stochastic turn-based games, with a single player.
-Stochastic turn-based games were mostly studied for finite arenas, due to algorithmic concerns.
-There are notable exceptions of games with underlying tractable model, for which decidability result exist: recursive concurrent stochastic games~\cite{BBKO11,EYlmcs08}, $1$-counter stochastic games~\cite{BBEfsttcs10,BBEKicalp11} or lossy channel systems~\cite{BS-qapl13,ACMSlmcs14}.
-For infinite arenas, general results mostly concern purely non-algorithmical, aspects, such as determinacy.
-Still, there are a few algorithmical results for general stochastic turn-based two-player games with reachability objectives~\cite{kucera11,BBKO11}.
-Rephrased in terms of MDPs (with a single player), under appropriate assumptions, one can show the existence of pure and positional optimal strategies.
-Also, the optimal probabilities can be characterized as being the least fixpoint of some natural functional.
-We recall these results in the paper.